-5.2.6 Open Views
+5.4.6 Open Views

-Planning policies and decisions should contribute to and enhance the natural and local environment by protecting valued landscapes33.
-The Local Council plans34 emphasise the important contribution that the countryside around settlements plays in defining the rural character and shaping the settlement pattern of the neighbourhood.
+Planning policies and decisions should contribute to and enhance the natural and local environment by protecting valued landscapes.
+The Local Council plans emphasise the important contribution that the countryside around settlements plays in defining the rural character and shaping the settlement pattern of the neighbourhood.

-A key element in maintaining the character of the two villages and their rural environment is protection of the open areas within each settlement and views out from the conservation areas on their fringes.
-To be valued in NPPF terms it is not enough for a landscape to have some valued elements but rather it should have something that lifts it above the ordinary.
+A key element in maintaining the character of the two villages and their rural environment is protection of the open areas within each settlement and views out from the Conservation Areas on their fringes.
+To be valued it is not enough for a landscape to have some valued elements but rather it should have something that lifts it above the ordinary.
 The noteworthy features that meet this requirement includes the unique nature of the whole area, previously one estate, with expansive wooded areas that dominates the neighbourhood (Bentley Wood and others), historic settlements, medieval fields, hedgerows, droves and ancient byways between the two CAs.